Krillh/Airzlinshire/Literature/Book/Book 1 Overview.md

 See: [[Character Dyuvil]], [[Character Nolu]].

 The idea is that every chapter has 2 parts, one for Nolu, one for Dyuvil.
 Each chapter will explore a certain set of comparisons that is not explicitly said to the reader.

+Nolu is an ancient name from Majel, a dead language, a language given to them by their g'jel (who did some not-so-good things to their kul: rape! ).